evidentlyai/evidently/docs/book/introduction/core-concepts.md

 This is an explanatory page to describe the key features and concepts at Evidently.
-For code instructions, head to the [user guide](../tests-and-reports/readme.md).

 # TL;DR

 Evidently helps evaluate, test and monitor ML models in production.

-A **metric** is a core component of Evidently.
-You can combine multiple **metrics** in a **report**.
+A **Metric** is a core component of Evidently.
+You can combine multiple **Metrics** in a **Report**.
 Reports are best for visual analysis and debugging of your models and data.

-A **test** is a metric with a condition.
+A **Test** is a metric with a condition.
 Each test returns a pass or fail result.
-You can combine multiple **tests** in a **test suite**.
-Test suites are best for automated model checks as part of an ML pipeline.
+You can combine multiple **Tests** in a **Test Suite**.
+Test Suites are best for automated model checks as part of an ML pipeline.

-For both tests and metrics, Evidently has **presets**.
+For both Tests and Metrics, Evidently has **Presets**.
 These are pre-built combinations of metrics or checks that fit a specific use case.

 # Metrics and Reports